kurdi1mans/Workflow-Engine-Requirements/00 - Unsorted/2 - Datamodel Requirements.md

 - The system must allow for merging records in the same register/sheets
 - The system must allow for merging registers/sheets
-	- This is necessary as you might need multiple registers/sheets to model the as-is business of diffferent organizations.
+	- This is necessary as you might need multiple registers/sheets to model the as-is business of different organizations.
 Then, you might need to merge these registers/sheets (as part of the standardization process) according to the to-be business model.

 - The system must allow for splitting registers/sheets